Creative & Digital Media

 What you will experience

-The Foundation Apprenticeship in Creative and Digital Media is for pupils in S5 and S6.
+The Foundation Apprenticeship in Creative and Digital Media is for pupils to start in S5 and continue in S6.

 - Creative Industries: An Introduction — Scotland